JakubNeukirch/events-app-appwrite-example/README.md

 ```

 ### Functions
 AppWrite function examples.
-Dart is much slower in execution (5s) than JavaScript (0.2s), so it is recommended to use JS.
+[According to my small benchmark](https://twitter.com/Kubenqpl/status/1415704522484297730) - dart is much slower in execution (5s) than JavaScript (0.2s), so it is recommended to use JS.
 #### Dart
 pubspec.yaml
 ```yaml